top of page

 Key Stops Along the Way

-• Hull to Rotterdam: P & O operate a very efficient over night ferry service.
+• Hull to Rotterdam: P & O operates a very efficient overnight ferry service.

 Ferry Options

-• Ancona to Igoumenitsa: This ferry route is popular for travellers heading to northern Greece.
+• Ancona to Igoumenitsa: This ferry route is popular for travelers heading to northern Greece.
 It takes about 16 hours, so booking a cabin for overnight travel is recommended.

 • Alternative routes: You can also drive through the Balkans or take ferries from other Italian ports, but the Ancona-Igoumenitsa route is the most straightforward.